Turbonegro: New look and new sound, rise to success (1995–1997)

+Apocalypse Dudes, popularity boom and disbanding (1997–1998)

 In spring 1997, Turbonegro had another lineup change.
 Christer Engen (a.k.a.
 Chris Summers, from BigBang) took over on drums, and they were ready to tour Europe again.
 This time, they opened up with a modified version of a Grand Funk song, "We are a Norwegian Band".

-Hank wore Alice Cooper-like make-up and lit Roman candles in his ass (referred to as "assrockets").
-Their final album was Apocalypse Dudes.
-Musically, they made a move into mid-1970s punk and glam territory in the spirit of proto-punk pioneers á la The Dictators, The Ramones or late Iggy & The Stooges, plus a bit of New York Dolls travesty thrown in.
+With their next album, Apocalypse Dudes, the band made a musical move into mid-1970s punk and glam territory in the spirit of proto-punk pioneers á la The Dictators, The Ramones or late Iggy & The Stooges, plus a bit of New York Dolls travesty thrown in.
 As Euroboy explained, "When I came into the band, that added a ’70s rock-n-roll feel that wasn't there before...Turbonegro was just as dirty, but they were certainly more punk rock-driven than (before).
 We brought the Rolling Stones into the Ramones."
 It was time to take the new and improved Turbonegro back across the Atlantic with the "Summer of Head" U.S. tour.
 They were more warmly received this time, but still played only a few shows that were plagued with problems.
 Nonetheless, after years of stumbling through lineup changes, name changes and various shticks, they finally found themselves.